Regularity in time along the coarse scale flow for the incompressible Euler equations: Concluding Remarks

 \section{Concluding Remarks}

-Several parts of the analysis in this paper give a new point of view on convex integration constructions of Euler flows and the pursuit of Onsager's conjecture.
-One point which the analysis clarifies is that some of the special estimates for material derivatives in these constructions are forced by the Euler equations, rather than being artifacts of the constructions.
-These bounds give another point of view on the constraints one expects for the type of scheme that could be used to approach Onsager's conjecture.
+Several parts of the analysis in this paper give a new point of view on convex integration constructions of Euler flows and the pursuit of Onsager's conjecture and its still open variants.
+One point that the analysis clarifies is that some of the special estimates for material derivatives in these constructions are forced by the Euler equations, rather than being artifacts of the constructions.
+These bounds give another point of view on the constraints one faces for a type of scheme that could be used to approach the still open variants of Onsager's conjecture such as the two-dimensional case.
 For example, the bounds on material derivatives (inequality (\ref{bd:matDvOfLpPiece2}) in particular) show that the natural time scale associated to frequency $\la \approx 2^k$ is on the order $\la^{-(1-\a)} \ctdcxa{v}^{-1}$.
 In particular, any time cutoffs employed in a construction at frequency $\la$ should have a lifespan at least least $\sim \la^{-(1-\fr{1}{3})}$ in order to be compatible with the desired spatial regularity $1/3$.
-The constructions of solutions in \cite{isett, deLSzeBuck} employ time cutoffs with a lifespan of size about $\la^{-(1- \fr{1}{5} + \ep)}$ and lead to regularity $v \in C_{t,x}^{1/5 - \ep}$.
-However, Buckmaster has shown \cite{Buckmaster} that it is possible to obtain $C_{t,x}^{1/5-\ep}$ solutions with $v(t,\cdot) \in C_x^{1/3 - \ep}(\T^3)$ for almost every $t \in \R$.
-His proof is based on the construction in \cite{deLSzeBuck} but modifies the construction while keeping careful track of the time-dependence of the estimates so that the set of ``bad times'' experiencing consistent contributions from anomalous error terms such as the harmful time cutoffs has measure $0$ (in fact, Hausdorff dimension less than $1$).
+This constraint, which is satisfied in the solution of Onsager's conjecture \cite{isettOnsag}, rules out certain short-time methods that are employed in the construction of $(1/5-\ep)$-H\"{o}lder solutions in \cite{isett, deLSzeBuck}.
+See \cite{Buckmaster, buckDeLSzeOnsCrit} for examples of schemes that partially avoid the restrictions on short time methods to make progress on Onsager's conjecture in weaker topologies.